Veterinary Biologics Guideline 3.15E: Guideline for Reporting Suspected Adverse Events Related to Veterinary Biologics

 135.1 Every holder of a licence or permit issued under this part shall report to the Minister, in writing, any information concerning or any evidence of, a significant deficiency in safety, potency or efficacy of a veterinary biologic within 15 days after the date on which that information or evidence is known to the holder or is generally known to the industry.

-Members of the public, including veterinarians and animal owners, can report SAE to veterinary biologics-Contacts directly or using the Form CFIA/ACIA 2205 - Notification of Suspected Adverse Events to Veterinary Biologics - PDF (290 kb), or through the product manufacturer/importer.
+Members of the public, including veterinarians and animal owners, can report SAE to veterinary biologics-Contacts directly using the Form Notification of Suspected Adverse Events to Veterinary Biologics (CFIA/ACIA 2205), or through the product manufacturer/importer.

 As stipulated by Section 135.1 of the Health of Animals Regulations, all reports that indicate "serious expected" or "serious unexpected" adverse events related to the use of a veterinary biologic, including lack of efficacy, must be reported to CCVB within 15 days of that information becoming known to the permit or licence holder.
 Follow-up reports, including case conclusions, must be submitted to CCVB in a timely manner.
 All other reports should be investigated by the licence/permit holder, summarized in a summary update report (SUR) and submitted to CCVB every six months.
 Summary update reports should be submitted within 60 days of the end of the reporting period.